 Noncompetition covenants can be enforceable in a partnership agreement and buy-sell agreement if the selling party receives consideration for the purchase of goodwill and the covenants are reasonable in scope and geography as to not prevent the selling party from having the ability to earn a livelihood.

 The manner in which a partnership interest will be transferred due to a partner’s death or disability should also be detailed in the partnership agreement including any reduction in the value of goodwill to be purchased from the appraised value of value established by a formula.

-In the alternative to involuntary termination, partnership agreement must include terms regarding the types of events that would cause a dissolution of the partnership.
+In the alternative to involuntary termination, partnership agreement must include terms regarding the types of events that would cause dissolution of the partnership.
 Some terminating events may include a partner’s loss of licensure to practice dentistry in California, the conviction of a felony, incapacity, and the assignment of assets to a creditor.

 The partners should agree in advance on which partner will manage the winding down of the partnership’s affairs upon dissolution.